Safety and Security

 Security Escort Program

 A battery booster, tools, and snow shovels are available at the Information Desk for student use.
 Students will be required to show their Mount Mercy ID to use these items.
-To check out these materials students must leave their drivers license at the Information Desk during the duration of the check out.
+To check out these materials students must leave their Mount Mercy ID at the Information Desk during the duration of the check out.
 Mount Mercy owned vehicles and employees of Mount Mercy are not permitted to aid persons in jump-starting, repairing, or moving vehicles.

 Report a Crime